-In addition to the endorsement by Ofsted we also received the ‘Beyond Bullying Award’ from the Local Authority in 2014.
-In order to gain this award we had to provide extensive evidence which was rigorously assessed.
-You can see the visit the Beyond Bullying Website by clicking here.
+In addition to the endorsement by Ofsted we also received the Gold ‘Beyond Bullying Award’ from the Local Authority in 2022.
+In order to gain this accreditation we had to provide extensive evidence which was rigorously assessed by the County's Anti-Bullying Strategy Manager.

 We are determined to continue our work in this crucial area and we need your support as parents and carers to further eradicate bullying in our school and in our community.
 Our Anti-Bullying Policy states;